mifads/pyscripts/README.md

 * emxcdf    - read and write cdf files
 * emxdata   - related to observations
+* emxds     - needs some file from Dave's system.
+Can be adapted though.
 * emxemis   - emissions, mainly MACC processing so far
-* emxmisc
+* emxmisc   - bits n pieces
-* emxplot
+* emxplot   - daily, diurnal and scatter plots

-emxcdf  code                  | Comment :--------------------------   |:---------------------------------------
+emxcdf                        | Comment
+:--------------------------   |:---------------------------------------
 readcdf.py |  Main code to read EMEP files - checks projections, dimensions, etc. Gets values for givem lat/long point using bi-linear interpolation of nearby cells.
 Can also return the values of surrounding points - to make the shadowing used in Dave's time series scripts.
 Was EmepCdf.py makecdf.py | Creates cdf files from a list of variable names and data.
 Works for lon/lat so far.

-emxdata code                  | Comment :--------------------------   |:---------------------------------------
+emxdata                       | Comment
-ObservationsClass.py |
+:--------------------------   |:---------------------------------------
+ObservationsClass.py | Class with various info on observations.
+May be overkill in retrospect

-emxemis code                  | Comment :--------------------------   |:---------------------------------------
+emxemis                       | Comment
+:--------------------------   |:---------------------------------------
 macc2emep.py  |  Converts TNO/MACC format files to EMEP emission netcdf files